OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes GDD.md

 Common Attributes for all GachaBallInstances:
 definition_id: (StringName) Stores the id of the GachaBallData this instance is based on, allowing lookup of its base properties.
 ball_uuid: (String) A universally unique identifier (UUID) generated when the instance is created, distinguishing it from all other instances, even those of the same type.
 This is crucial for tracking individual GachaBalls.
-current_location_state: (Enum: LocationState) Tracks the current logical position or status of this instance within the game (e.g., in the Master Run Gacha Pool tier 1 inventory slot 13, on the player's Bench slot 2, equipped on another Unit slot 1, in a Gacha Machine's drawable pool tier 2 inventory slot 6, etc.).
+current_location_state: (Enum: LocationState) Tracks the current logical position or status of this instance within the game (e.g., in the RunInventory tier 1 inventory slot 13, on the player's Bench slot 2, equipped on another Unit slot 1, in a Gacha Machine's drawable pool tier 2 inventory slot 6, etc.).
 instance_specific_modifiers: (Data Structure, e.g., Dictionary or Array) Stores any temporary or permanent modifications applied directly to this instance that deviate from its base GachaBallDefinition (e.g., persistent stat increases from certain events, current status effect applications).
 5.4.
 Unit GachaBalls
 Unit GachaBalls represent the characters that players deploy in battles.